IDB Health Sector Framework Document

-In Developing New National Data on Social Mobility, Amy Smith summarizes a workshop convened in June 2013 to consider options for a design for a new national survey on social mobility.
-The workshop was sponsored by the National Science Foundation and convened by the Committee on Population and the Committee on National Statistics Division of Behavioral and Social Sciences and Education of the National Research Council.
+In Developing New National Data on Social Mobility, Amy Smith summarizes a National Science Foundation sponsored workshop to consider options for a design for a new national survey on social mobility.
+The workshop was convened by the Committee on Population and the Committee on National Statistics Division of Behavioral and Social Sciences and Education of the National Research Council.
 Scientific experts from a variety of social and behavioral disciplines collaborated to plan a new national survey on social mobility that will provide the first definitive evidence on recent and long-term trends in social mobility, with the objectives of coming to an understanding of the substantial advances in the methods and statistics for modeling mobility, in survey methodology and population-based survey experiments, in opportunities to merge administrative and survey data, and in the techniques of measuring race, class, education, and income.
 The workshop also focused on documenting the state of understanding of the mechanisms through which inequality is generated in the past four decades.